iPad 7 SIM Card Reader Replacement

 Step 47

-- Grab your trusty tweezers and gently pull the SIM card reader cable straight out of the ZIF connector.
-You've got this!
+- Grab your tweezers and gently tug that SIM card reader cable straight out of the ZIF connector—keep it smooth and steady!

 Tools Used